Sobibór Museum

-Since May 1, 2012 the Sobibór Museum has been a branch of the Majdanek State Museum, dedicated to the history and commemoration of the Holocaust camps and subcamps of KL Lublin.
+Since 1 May 2012 the Sobibór Museum has been a branch of the Majdanek State Museum, dedicated to the history and commemoration of the Holocaust camps and subcamps of KL Lublin.
 Originally, the museum served as an out-of-town division of the district museum in Włodawa nearby founded in 1981.
 The Ministry of Culture and National Heritage reopened the Museum with additional funding after its administrative reorganisation.

 Museum history

 Little was known about the camp before the Sobibor trial in Hagen, Germany, and the parallel trials of the Trawniki men in Krasnodar and Kyiv in the former USSR, inspired by the investigative work of Simon Wiesenthal and the highly publicized snatching of Eichmann by Mossad.
 Most Holocaust survivors had left Poland long before these events, and the camp was largely forgotten.

 The first monument to Sobibór victims was erected on the historic site in 1965.
-The Włodawa Museum, which was responsible for the monument, established a separate Sobibór branch on October 14, 1993, on the 50th anniversary of the armed uprising of Jewish prisoners there, some of whom successfully escaped in 1943 (see Escape from Sobibor, which aired on CBS in 1987), thus prompting the camp's premature closure.
+The Włodawa Museum, which was responsible for the monument, established a separate Sobibór branch on 14 October 1993, the 50th anniversary of the armed uprising of Jewish prisoners there, some of whom successfully escaped in 1943 (see Escape from Sobibor, which aired on CBS in 1987), thus prompting the camp's premature closure.